bjornarprytz/hex-deck/readme.md

 - Refactor
   - Structure (a constellation of hexes)
     - Cells (Hex)
-      - Color / Alignment
       - Position within the structure
+    - Alignment / Color (Which is benign atm)
-    - Position on the map
+    - Various Effects, hydrated by the CardData
+  - CardData
+    - Play effect
+    - Placement Rules
+    - Income
-    -
+    - Ongoing (static, triggered)

 - IntervalEffects
   - Structures can have an interval effect